 In addition to Adaptive Cruise Control mode, a normal (fixed speed) Cruise Control mode is available for cruising at fixed speeds.
 The normal Cruise Control mode is designed to maintain a set cruising speed without requiring the driver to operate the accelerator.
-Cruise Control can only be operated if the vehicle speed is above 30 km/h.
+Cruise Control can only be operated if the vehicle speed is above 20 mph (32 km/h).

 To change modes, press the MODE button when the system is in either the OFF, READY, or SET position.
+While pressing the mode button, a chime alerts the driver to the change of state from Adaptive Cruise Control to normal Cruise Control.
 "Cruise Ready" will be displayed if the system was in ACC READY or ACC SET position.
 "Cruise Off" will be displayed if the system was in the ACC OFF position.
 To switch back to Adaptive Cruise Control mode, press the MODE button a second time.